CDL-Quantum/Hackathon2021/CosmiQ/IBMQ_challenge_solution.md

 ## Python Code and Jupyter Notebooks

-Python code using Qiskit Pulse can be found in the [/ibmq](ibmq) subfolder.
+Python code using Qiskit Pulse can be found in the [ibmq](ibmq) subfolder.

 Please review the implementation of the above calibration technique and single-qutrit gates in the attached [ibmq/Gates Jupyter notebook](ibmq/class_gates.ipynb).